lrgresearch/2022/index.md

 * A. Fatih Kuloglu joined our group once again for his doctoral study.
 Welcome back, Fatih.
 * Umit Sahin joined our group for his doctoral study.
 Welcome Umit.

+### March 2023

+* A new article "[Structural and optical properties of mist-CVD grown MgZnO: Effect of precursor solution composition](https://doi.org/10.1016/j.physb.2023.414854)" is published in Physica B.
+* A new article "[First principles calculations of electronic and optical properties of InSe nanosheets doped with noble metal atoms](https://doi.org/10.1016/j.commatsci.2023.112114)" is published in Comput.
+Mater.
+Sci.

 ### February 2023

 * New version (v23.2.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new on [release notes](https://www.lrgresearch.org/gpaw-tools/development/releasenotes/#version-2320) page.
-* Hakan Yakupoğlu is joined our group.
+* Hakan Yakupoğlu has joined our group.
 Welcome, Hakan.

 ### October 2022

 * A new article "[Effect of Sulfur Concentration on Structural, Optical and Electrical Properties of Cu2CoSnS4 Absorber Film for Photovoltaic devices](https://doi.org/10.1016/j.physb.2022.414424)" is published in Physica B.
-* Volkan Uncu is joined our group.
+* Volkan Uncu has joined our group.
 Welcome Volkan.

 ### August 2022